News Corp (NWSA) Last Update 11/19/25

 Digital Real Estate

 • Digital Real Estate Revenues: News Corp through REA offers digital advertising solutions to help real estate agents sell or rent properties and win new listings.
 The company generates revenues from advertising.
 REA owns and operates Australia's largest residential property website, realestate.com.au, and Australia's largest commercial property site, realcommercial.com.au.
 Moreover, the company acquired Move Inc. in the U.S. which will further drive the company's revenues.
-We estimate that the segment revenues will grow from $1.7 billion in FY 2024 to around $2.8 billion by the end of our forecast period.
-However, driven by a surge in the housing demand in Australia and benefits from the Move group of websites, digital real estate could grow at a higher rate.
+We estimate that segment revenues will grow from $1.8 billion in FY2025 to approximately $2.8 billion by the end of our forecast period.
+However, driven by a surge in housing demand in Australia and benefits from the Move group of websites, digital real estate could grow at a higher rate.
 There could be an upside of more than 7% to the Trefis price estimate for News Corp's stock if the segment revenues were to increase to $3.5 billion by the end of our forecast period.
 On the other hand, if the real estate ad marketplace tends to be softer, it could lead to slower-than-expected advertising growth for News Corp.
 If the revenues only grow to around $2.0 billion during the Trefis forecast period, there could be an 8% downside to our price estimate.

 BUSINESS SUMMARY